-If your company promotes a “safety first” approach, you should ask yourself: “Do we provide the same resources to all our employees?”
-And if you don’t have women’s PPE available for use, then the answer is a resounding “NO.” If you want to practice what you preach, you have to understand the gaps within today’s PPE market.
+To begin, if your company promotes a “safety first” culture, you should ask whether you provide the same resources to all employees.
+Specifically, if you do not offer women’s PPE, then you are not upholding that safety standard for everyone.
+Therefore, to truly practice what you preach, you must first understand the significant gaps within today’s PPE market.

 According to the International Safety Equipment Association (ISEA):

-“Too loose, [PPE] could easily get caught in machinery, with disastrous consequences; too tight, the worker will be uncomfortable and might not be able to tolerate it or even wear it.”
+“Too loose, [PPE] could easily get caught in machinery, with disastrous consequences.
+On the other hand, if it is too tight, the worker will be uncomfortable and might not be able to tolerate it or even wear it.”

 You’d think it’d be obvious, but you’d be surprised how many PPE vendors don’t have a women’s line.
 In the past, women would just resort to buying smaller sizes of the male gear.
 But those days are long gone due to a major push by women in the trades themselves.